 The Bottom Line

 This sturdy, permanently-mounted gate is a great choice for the top of stairs.
 Designed to swing fully open from one hinged side, this gate does not have a trip bar along the floor and must be securely attached to your walls or doorway.
-Plus it only opens over the landing, not over the stairs, for added safety.
+For added safety, it only opens over the landing, not over the stairs.

 One of the great features of this gate is that it self-locks when you swing it shut, and though it is easy for an adult to open, little ones will be baffled.